zellij-org/zellij/CONTRIBUTING.md

-# Contributing to Mosaic
+# Contributing to Zellij

-Thanks for considering to contribute to mosaic!
+Thanks for considering to contribute to Zellij!

 **First**: if you're unsure or afraid of anything, just ask on our [Discord server][discord-invite-link] or submit the issue or pull request anyway.